 You will find the feet packed inside your oven's cooking cavity.
 The feet must be used when your oven is in operation.
 Never use your oven without its feet properly installed.
 Assemble the feet as shown.
-Feet pop into place.)
+(Full size models now come with tall feet that screw into place; all other models come with shorter feet that pop into place.)